 Christ’s Gift Academy is a response to God’s heart and his Word which proclaims that true religion is to “look after orphans and widows in their distress.”
 (James 1:27)

 Christ’s Gift Academy (CGA) began in a humble way with only a Nursery class of 20 orphans and a few volunteers.
 The school was started in 1997 by Don and Nancy Richards.
-They had come as missionaries to Mbita in 1995 to develop a Youth With A Mission (YWAM) Christian Environmental Base called Kenya Island Mission (K.I.M.); now called Suba Environmental Education of Kenya (SEEK).
+They first came to Mbita as missionaries in 1995 to develop a Youth With A Mission (YWAM) Christian Environmental Base called Kenya Island Mission (K.I.M.); now called Suba Environmental Education of Kenya (SEEK).
 After being in Mbita for 2 years, they desired to help the orphans and needy children in the community who were not going to school.
 Most of them were orphans due to HIV/AIDS which has decimated the adult population of Mbita over the previous 2 decades.
 The children had either lost their father, or both parents, and hence, didn’t have the money to attend school.

 Judi Ewing (now Judi Cochran) came to Kenya as a missionary in 1999 and started preparing to open the primary school.
 Because Chrisco Church was small, they had to look for a larger building.
 CGA moved from Chrisco Church to the Baptist Church in 2000 and started the primary school with grades 1 and 2.
 Peter Ollimo was the first Principal of CGA.